2026 Best Nursing Schools in San Francisco

 Campus Based - Website

-• Two-year full-time program
+• Two-year full-time program.

-• Prepares for RN licensure
+• Prepares for RN licensure.

-• For non-nursing bachelor's graduates
+• For non-nursing bachelor's holders.

 • MSN to DNP - Doctor of Nursing Practice